Financial Planning Tools

 Expense control allows for personal savings, personal investing, and eventually deferred consumption of investment returns and the investment principal, if necessary.
 Those who are better at managing their savings plan tend to be much more conscious of their expenditures.
 They tend to be more aware of the level of their current personal expenses relative to their current earned income.
 In short, they are better at personal financial planning and family cash flow management.

 Personal savings rates increase with conscious planning and better expenditure decision-making.
 Better expenditure control results from a conscious decision made at the time of each purchase.
 Across your lifetime, the quality of your personal financial decision making at the point of purchase will determine much of your overall financial success.
+Each purchase potentially involves a “need versus desire” decision.
+Some people do this better than others.
+Some plan ahead and understand their limitations.
+Many simply do not.

 Most people simply do not have a high enough personal savings rate to meet their retirement savings and other future financial needs.

 Your cumulative lifetime labor earnings are variable and uncertain.
 Your human capital is perishable.
 Personal income volatility has increased significantly at all income levels in recent decades and people must exercise increased discipline to restrain spending in a fluctuating income environment.
-The passage of time steadily diminishes your total personal earning potential.
-Furthermore, illness and injury can randomly slash the value of your potential human capital, while disrupting your life, while permanently altering your best-laid financial finance and savings plans.

 The Bureau of Economic Analysis of the U.S. Department of Commerce has tracked the national personal savings rate since 1952, as part of its “National Income and Product Accounts” and “Flow of Funds” reporting.
-From the 1950s through the 1980s the national national savings rates fluctuated around the 9% to 10% range.
+From the 1950s through the 1980s the national savings rates fluctuated around the 9% to 10% range.
 In the early 1980s, these rates began to decline.
-In 2006 and 2007, they have turned slightly negative.
-Only after the dreadful global credit crunch of 2007 to 2009 had devastated credit availability and forced both lenders and borrowers to change dramatically their easy borrowing and lending practices did this trend reverse.
-In 2009, the US savings rate began heading toward the high single digit percentages and people spent less, saved more, and paid down their debts more quickly.
-Whether the national savings rate will approach or exceed 10% and stay there is a significant question.
-This savings rate will have a great impact on the long-term financial security of many millions of US families.
+In 2006 and 2007, they even turned slightly negative!

 Any comprehensive cash flow projection must also include planned future cash requirements for living expenses and special requirements, such as a down payment on a house, college expenses, retirement, charitable giving, and estate bequests.
 Projected personal financial requirements provide the baseline expenditure plan over which you can overlay various income and investment return scenarios to test the adequacy of your current savings and investment plans.